paveldej/Security-System/README.md

 ## Setup Manual

+Make sure that you have all the [sensors and actuators](#tools--hardware-used) used

 ### Connecting to a power source

 In order to use the terminal you have to connect it to some power source.

-⚠️ Make sure that you have the ["Wio Terminal Chassis Battery"](https://wiki.seeedstudio.com/Wio-Terminal-Chassis-Battery_650mAh/) that you can easily connect using the pins on the front of the battery/chassis to the back of the terminal.
+⚠️ Make sure that you have the [ that you can easily connect using the pins on the front of the battery/chassis to the back of the terminal.

 You can use a USB-C to charge the battery.
 To turn the battery on, hold down the black button on the back side of the battery.